About the Event

 The following registration cancellation policy will apply:

-- August 1st – Oct.
-23rd, 2025– All conference registration cancellations will incur an administrative fee of $40; alternatively, the full amount can be converted to a donation to the AAR/SBL
+- July 31st – Oct.
+22nd, 2026– All conference registration cancellations will incur an administrative fee of $40; alternatively, the full amount can be converted to a donation to the AAR

 - After Oct.
-23rd, 2025– Refunds for conference registration cancellations will only be issued with a valid doctor’s excuse.
+22nd, 2026– Refunds for conference registration cancellations will only be issued with a valid doctor’s note.
 A $40 administrative fee will be incurred.

 - There are no refunds for tours.
 Registrations, tours, or workshops cannot be switched to another person’s name.
 AAR reserves the right to cancel a tour if the minimum required attendance is not met.